For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 For people aged 55–64 who are approaching retirement, the average pension pot in the UK is £107,300 according to ONS data.

-However, the total amount that you'll need will really depend on your personal circumstances such as lifestyle, spending habits and the age at which you retire.
+However, the total amount you'll need will depend on your personal circumstances such as lifestyle, spending habits and the age at which you retire.

-As a guideline, think about how much you generally spend within a year, and then multiply this by 25 (or more if you retire quite early).
-This would be a good sum to initially aim towards but, ultimately, the more you can save, the better.
+As a guideline, think about how much you generally spend within a year, and then multiply this by 25 (or more if you retire early).
+This would be a good sum to initially aim towards.
+But ultimately, the more you can save, the better.

-If you're really not sure how much would be the right-sized pension pot for you, it could be worth having a chat with a financial adviser.
+If you're not sure how much would be the right-sized pension pot for you, it could be worth talking to a financial adviser.
 They should be able to work with you to find a pension goal that's manageable and recommend suitable retirement income products.

 Have a read of our top ways to make extra money from home.